arunim1/sigtest/outline.md

 1. **Main Application (`computer-use-demo`)**:
    - Built from a specialized Anthropic base image.
-   - Configured with network management (`iptables`) to redirect HTTP/HTTPS traffic through a reverse proxy.
+   - Configured with network management (`iptables`) to redirect HTTP/HTTPS traffic through a Mitmproxy service.
    - Supports GUI applications via X11 forwarding.

-2. **Reverse Proxy (`nginx-proxy`)**:
+2. **Mitmproxy Service (`mitmproxy`)**:
-   - Utilizes Nginx to handle incoming HTTP requests.
+   - Utilizes Mitmproxy to intercept and modify HTTP/HTTPS traffic.
-   - Mirrors requests to the `logging-server` for logging purposes.
-   - Currently only operating over HTTP.

-3. **Logging Server (`logging-server`)**:
-   - Runs a simple Python-based HTTP server that logs incoming requests in JSON format.
-   - Accessible only from the host machine.

-4. **Signer Service (`signer`)**:
-   - Provides signature support for incoming requests.
-   - Implements a Flask-based web service that signs request data using a private key.
-   - Enhances security by allowing verification of request authenticity.
+   - Runs a custom `add_headers.py` script to inject custom headers into requests and responses.
+   - Configured via `mitmproxy-config.yml` for flexible proxy settings.

-5. **Networking**:
+3. **Networking**:
    - All services communicate over a custom bridge network (`app_net`), ensuring isolation and controlled connectivity.
-   - The main application container has elevated network permissions to manage traffic routing effectively.
+   - The main application container has elevated network permissions to manage traffic routing effectively through `iptables`.
+   - Mitmproxy intercepts all HTTP and HTTPS traffic, modifying it as configured.

-6. **Entrypoint Script**:
+4. **Entrypoint Script**:
-   - Custom script in the main application container modifies `iptables` to ensure all outbound HTTP/HTTPS traffic is routed through the Nginx proxy, enabling centralized request handling and logging.
+   - Custom script in the main application container modifies `iptables` to ensure all outbound HTTP/HTTPS traffic is routed through the Mitmproxy service, enabling centralized request handling and logging.

-7. **Docker Compose Orchestration**:
+5. **Docker Compose Orchestration**:
    - Manages the orchestration of all containers, handling dependencies and network configurations seamlessly.
    - Facilitates easy scaling and addition of services as needed.

 This setup is modular, allowing for easy scaling and addition of services as needed.
-The use of Docker Compose simplifies the orchestration of these containers, managing dependencies and network configurations seamlessly.
+The use of Docker Compose simplifies the orchestration of these containers, managing dependencies and network configurations effectively while ensuring secure and monitored traffic flow within the environment.